 Complete with a Four Seasons Grille, this small mountain resort is a more economical way to enjoy the winter slopes of the region, offering visitors relatively cheap vacation packages, equipment rental, and even dining compared to other resorts mentioned on this list.

 You can even get ski instruction for yourself or your kids, so if you're looking for a fun way to introduce your family to skiing near Charlotte on a budget, Sapphire Valley is the place for you.

 Situated in the mountains near Maggie Valley, North Carolina, the Cataloochee Ski Area offers "Kids Ski Free" days as well as a host of other special events throughout the ski season.
 Just 156 miles (three hours) from Charlotte, this all-inclusive ski area makes for the perfect day or weekend trip for winter sports.

 During the month January, Cataloochee offers special discount packages to celebrate "National Learn to Ski & Snowboard Month," so if you're planning a trip that time of year, you might want to check out the deals featured on their website.

 The Appalachian Ski Mountain in Blowing Rock, North Carolina is just two short hours (98 miles) away from northern Charlotte.
-This ski mountain officially typically opens in mid-November and remains so through late March (weather permitting).
+This ski mountain typically opens in mid-November and remains so through late March, should weather permit.